 0–1 hour drive

 Also located in Charlottesville is Highland, the home of the fifth president of the United States, James Monroe.
-Highland is a great history daytrip and offers a variety of engaging group programs–including Slavery at Highland, Founding Friendships, Rediscovering Highland, and more–for adults and students.
+Highland is a great history daytrip for kids and offers a variety of engaging group programs–including Slavery at Highland, Founding Friendships, Rediscovering Highland, and more–for adults and students.
+A special favorite of chiuldren is the farm area where typical farm animals of the period are housed and they can see sheep, peacocks and more.
+The row of crafts studios is also intriguing and you can often find a historical interpreter sharing about their trade – from woodworking to candle making.
 The annual Independence Day Concert & Celebration features the Heifetz International Music Institute and their classically-inspired ensemble.
 Guests are encouraged to pack a picnic and make a day of it!

 highland.org • (434) 293-8000